 But before we tell you how to start your team, let’s make sure we’re singing off the same hymn sheet, shall we?

-There are tons of product marketing definitions flying around.
-Many are spot on, some miss the mark, and the jury’s out as to whether there’ll ever be one, unified definition in a role so varied.
+While many are spot on, some miss the mark, and the jury’s out as to whether there’ll ever be a unified definition for a role that's so varied.
 Before you begin building your product marketing team though you need one that works for your set-up, and here’s ours:

 “Simply put, product marketing can be summed up as the driving force behind getting products to market - and keeping them there.
 Product marketers are the overarching voices of the customer, masterminds of messaging, enablers of sales, and accelerators of adoption.
 All at the same time.”